 The PDP Act exempts particular acts and practices from needing to comply with the IPPs.
 These particular acts and practices relate to the handling of personal information and specific categories of information.
 These exemptions apply to:

-•Organisations granted a determination.
-Organisations granted a public interest determination, or temporary public interest determination, or are party to an information usage arrangement (see “Victorian Commissioner for Privacy and Data Protection”) are exempt from needing to comply with the IPPs.
+• Organisations granted a determination.
+Organisations granted a public interest determination, or temporary public interest determination, or are party to an information usage arrangement (see “Victorian Information Commissioner”) are exempt from needing to comply with the IPPs.

 Note that the IPPs and any approved Code of Practice give way to any other Act to the extent that they are inconsistent with the other Act.
 This means that where another Act expressly permits the use and disclosure of personal information, but this is not permitted under the IPPs, the other Act prevails.